Anaesthesia: Core Training - Role Description

 Trusts Offering these Programmes:

-Trainees can expect to rotate to any Trust on the programme but may spend two years in one particular hospital.
+Doctors in Training can expect to rotate to any Trust on the programme but may spend two years in one particular hospital and one year in a different hospital.
 The length of time may vary and will be dependent on training needs.

 Clinical duties throughout the rotations